-As regards failure to disclose new technology, in the ongoing patent infringement dispute Unwired Planet v Huawei, the defendant has alleged an abuse of dominance by the claimant for failing to offer a licence to standard essential patents (SEPs) on fair, reasonable and non-discriminatory (FRAND) terms.
+Related to the issue of failing to disclose a new technology, the courts and competition authorities have considered failure to license essential technologies.
+In the patent infringement dispute Unwired Planet v Huawei, the High Court examined - but ultimately rejected - a claim that Unwired Planet alleged an abuse of dominance by the claimant for failing to offer a licence to standard essential patents (SEPs) on fair, reasonable and non-discriminatory (FRAND) terms.
 This follows a series of recent EU cases concerning abusive conduct by parties seeking injunctions in respect of SEPs without offering licences on FRAND terms to willing licensees (Huawei v ZTE, Motorola and Samsung).